Dave Benson - Parking Services Group Manager

 Art Pearce - Policy, Planning and Projects Group Manager

 Art has been with PBOT since 1998.
 He started as Group Manager in December 2013.
 He oversees the Transportation Planning, Project Management, and Active Transportation & Safety divisions in the group, with a staff of over 70 people.
 The group guides transportation ideas through the long-range planning and policy, project development, and construction stages.

 Prior to his current position, Art was a Senior Capital Project Manager for PBOT.
 His work focused on public transit corridor development and neighborhood revitalization.
 His projects included the planning and implementation of Portland’s South Waterfront District, and the Portland Aerial Tram.
 In 2009, Art led the planning and funding for the reconstruction of SW Moody Street, including a $23 million dollar “Innovation Quadrant” TIGER Grant award.

 Art has a Bachelor’s degree in Urban Studies from the College of Wooster in Wooster, OH, and a Master’s degree in Urban and Regional Planning from Portland State University.
 Contact Art Pearce.

 Steve has worked for PBOT since 1997 and has been in his role as City Engineer since 2005.
-In that capacity, he manages the work of Engineering Services, which include the following sections: Surveying, Bridges & Structures, Civil Design, Construction/Inspection, Pavement Management, and Signals and Street Lights.
+In that capacity, he manages the work of Engineering Services, which include the following sections: Surveying, Bridges & Structures, Civil Design, Construction/Inspection, Pavement Management, Traffic Design, Traffic Operations and Signals and Street Lights.

 As group manager, Steve is responsible for about 170 employees.
 Steve has 20 years of experience in civil engineering, surveying, and construction.
 During his time with PBOT, he was instrumental in the construction of the Sunderland Yard recycling facility, and the road networks for the New Columbia and Cascade Station developments.